smhasanjamil/stationery-shop/README.md

 ## Technologies Used

 - **Frontend:**

-  - (This is the backend-only app, so the frontend can be built separately using frameworks like React or Angular)
+  - (This is the backend-only app, so the frontend can be built separately using frameworks like React, Next.js or Angular)

 - **Backend:**
   - **Node.js** with **Express.js** for RESTful API development.
   - **MongoDB** with **Mongoose** for data modeling and persistence.